 We start with some Company History and Introductions.
 We discuss some basics about breaks, timeline, we state the learning objectives and ask everyone for their specific questions we hope to answer.
 We then give an overview of what torque is and provide examples on the importance of torque and that proper traceability is more than just force times length.
 We also state that NIST does not offer torque measurements and direct traceability to NIST does not exist.
 Calibration can be traceable to SI units of length, mass, and time through NIST, but you cannot send a torque transducer to NIST. and have them calibrate it.

 Next, we discuss Types of torque standards from primary to transfer standards.
 We show pictures of equipment from PTB and other labs around the world.
 We discuss accuracy and precision and how some manufacturers do not take repeatability into their accuracy claims.

 Break Time where all I am thinking is “I hope they put coffee out” There is not a thing worse than stating refreshments will be provided and then not having them provided.

 Everyone has coffee/tea and has gotten to walk around.
 I’m getting a bit excited as we are soon getting to the fun stuff.
 First, we must discuss the serious stuff like potential torque measurement errors.
 We discuss bending moments, angular misalignment, cosine errors, mass instead of force weights, cable wiring, and worn drives.

 There is quite a bit of debate on this topic as technicians and those using the wrenches may not be exercising them.
 We cited several standards that say the wrench must be exercised prior to use and we decided to test this with the test setup Clint brought with him.

-Now we move on to conducted Repeatability and Reproducibility between technicians.
+Now we move on to conduct Repeatability and Reproducibility between technicians.
 We end up with about 6 participants reading the wrench 5 times.
-We use ANOVA (Analysis of Variance) and look at the standard deviations, averages, and compare the technicians against each other.
+We use ANOVA (Analysis of Variance) and look at the standard deviations, and averages, and compare the technicians against each other.
 We also answer if there is a difference between exercising the wrench prior to use.